MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/06-isolate-performance-problems.md

 2.On the Sign in to Microsoft Azure tab you will see the login screen, in that enter the following email/username, and click on Next.

-3.If you see the pop-up Stay Signed in?, click No
+3.If you see the pop-up Stay Signed in?, click No.

 4.If you see the pop-up You have free Azure Advisor recommendations!, close the window to continue the lab.